A general approach to posterior contraction in nonparametric inverse problems: Sequence white noise model

 Note that the hyperparameters of the prior do not depend on $f_0$, but only on $K$, which is known.
 For $\mathcal{S}_n$ as in (\ref{eq:Sn}) with $k_n$ as above and $c = 0$, the prior is supported on $\mathcal{S}_n$ and the first condition of Theorem~\ref{thm:main} is trivially satisfied.
+Regardless of the choice of $\xi$ and $\alpha$ (as long as $\alpha \geq 0$ and $\xi > 0$) the following theorem shows that the posterior contracts at the optimal minimax rate $(\log n)^{-\beta/p}$ for the inverse problem of estimating $f_0$ (cf.\ \citep{KVZ13} or \citep{Agapiou14} and references therein), so the prior is rate-adaptive.

+In this section we consider deterministically truncated Gaussian priors.
+Similar priors in the extremely ill-posed setting are considered in \citep{ray2013bayesian}, but in this paper the truncation level is endowed with a hyper-prior and the bound on the posterior contraction is suboptimal.
+Other papers on Bayesian approach to severely and extremely ill-posed inverse problems do not consider truncated priors.
+In \citep{KVZ13} the optimal rate is achieved for the priors with exponentially decaying or polynomially decaying variances (in the latter case the speed of decay leading to optimal rate is closely related to the regularity of the truth).
+Similar results for the priors with polynomially decaying variances are presented in \citep{ray2013bayesian} and \citep{Agapiou14}.
+However, in the former case the rate for undersmoothing priors is worse than the rate obtained in the other papers.

 \begin{theorem} Suppose the true $f_0$ belongs to $S^\beta$ for $\beta > 0$.
 Then for every $R > 0$ and $M_n \to \infty$

 \end{theorem}